How to remove internal standing waves from speaker cabinets?

 How are standing waves created?
 In an empty cabinet most of the backward radiated sound is reflected from the cabinet walls, while the rest is absorbed or transmitted through the panels (of course this phenomena is frequency dependent).
 Because an untreated panel is a sound reflecting surface, it seems as if the mirror image of the speaker would appear in the same distance, but in the opposite direction from the wall.
 If there are two or more parallel sides, then it's not hard to find out what will happen...
 The mirror image of the image appears, the mirror image of image's image appears and so on...
 Standing waves are complex interference patterns caused by the original sound source and its' mirror images (reflected waves) at certain frequencies.

-I was eager to know the importance of the amount and correct placement of sound absorbing materials.
-Since I was building a small two-way speaker that time, I did not have to build a separate test box.
-The inner dimensions of the enclosure that I used for the measurements: height is 34 cm, width is 19 cm and depth is 16 cm (at the loudspeaker the depth is 18cm, as it can be seen in the figure).
-The speaker is a 4 inch full range driver (with a very shallow cone), the frequency response is fairly linear up to 10 kHz, except there is a small "valley" at 2 kHz.
+I used a two-way speaker cabinet for the measurements with small modification to fit the full-range driver.
+The innner dimensions of the test enclosure: height is 34 cm, width is 19 cm and depth is 16 cm (at the loudspeaker the depth is 18cm, as it can be seen in the figure).
+The speaker is a 4 inch full-range driver (with a very shallow cone), the frequency response is fairly linear up to 10 kHz, except there is a small "valley" at 2 kHz.
 The microphone distance is 10 cm (4 inch) and the measurement was taken on axis.

 Acoustic foam and polyester fiber fill ('wad')